wulms/bidsconvertr/docs/_sources/md_files/usage_notes_user_settings.md.txt

 ## Selection of output directory.

-You are able to select any folder on your disk.
-So you are able to store raw data at another location than converted data.
+You can choose any folder on your hard drive.
+As a result, raw data can be stored somewhere other than where processed data is.